 Dealing with a Relapse

 It’s crucial for readers not to view a relapse as a justification for returning to smoking.
 Instead, consider effective strategies for managing a lapse.
-These strategies include removing yourself from situations that trigger the urge to smoke, taking a brisk walk to clear your mind, staying hydrated to help reduce cravings, and taking a moment to reevaluate your overall cessation plan.
+Some of these include avoiding places that may make you feel like smoking, walking briskly to release some tension, agreeing that water helps quench a smoker’s hunger, and lastly, taking some time to think through your entire cessation process.

 Seeking Help in Your Quitting Journey